mlesniak/mlesniak.github.io/redis-1k.md

 ## The goal

 The aim is to allow the official Redis CLI tool to interface with our server and execute as many standard-compliant operations as possible.
-As a twist in this experiment, I will be using a test-driven approach as much as possible.
+As a twist in this experiment, I will be using a test-driven approach as much as possible and will write the code in parallel to the blog post -- expect refactoring and questioning of design decisions in later stages of the post...

 ## The beginning